szado/reactphp-mailer/README.md

 ### `dead` event

-`dead` event allows to be notified when the child process has died unexpectedly and Mailer should be recreated.
+`dead` event allows to be notified when the worker process has died unexpectedly.

 ```php
 $mailer->on('dead', function () {